blake787/MRI-Swarm/README.md

 ## Contributing

 We welcome contributions from the medical imaging and software development community.
 Please submit pull requests following our contribution guidelines.

+## Todo

+- [ ] Implement the ability to create detailed documents on the patient like a real-life MRI scan
+- [ ] Implement unit tests for the main file
+- [ ] Implement unit tests for the api

+## License

+This project is licensed under the terms specified in the LICENSE file included in the repository.